Yash-10/merger_non-interacting-galaxies/TransferLearning/README.md

 ---
 **Logs**

-Output of the forward pass has the format shown in `output_model_raw.txt`.
+- Output of the forward pass has the format shown in `output_model_raw.txt`.

-The saved model from the notebook in this folder can be found [here](https://drive.google.com/file/d/1x6SFqceZvOZrwHRPdJFVkOtjwS3ZM3LO/view?usp=sharing).
+- The saved model from the notebook in this folder can be found [here](https://drive.google.com/file/d/1x6SFqceZvOZrwHRPdJFVkOtjwS3ZM3LO/view?usp=sharing).
 It can be loaded (using eg: PyTorch) and can be used directly for inference.

+- The initial analysis included training the pre-trained `ResNet50` model which yielded 73.91% accuracy on the test set.
+For storage purposes, the relevant notebook (`resnet50.ipynb`) has been included.